 - Australia/New Zealand

 - Not used

 Initial production of a product was almost always a two-digit variant of that with the second digit being zero (e.g. 30xxxxx in the US).
-In a few rare cases, Nikon has used digits outside a region when production exceeds 999,999 units (see Note in next paragraph, though).
+In a few cases, Nikon has used digits outside a region when production exceeds 999,999 units (see Note in next paragraph, though).
 That's why the second digit isn't just part of the serial number itself: its reserved as a special region indicator, when needed.
 In other words, while US products normally would be 30, 31, 32…39 in initial numbers, Nikon has set things up so that they could make, say, a 59 region code that's US for a product (normally that would be Canada).

-A few products, most notably the top end pro cameras, use only the Japan serial numbers.
+A few products, most notably the top end pro cameras, use only the Japan-based serial numbers.
 Thus, you have a D3 with a 20xxxxx serial number no matter where in the world you bought it.

 The same scheme usually applies to lenses, though many US lenses are prefaced with the letters US these days and some recent lenses have longer serial numbers.

 So where we stand is this: older gear clearly follows the above practice.
 The latest gear is much more complicated in how serial numbers are used.
 That said, a serial number with 0 as the second digit is almost always allocated according to the table, above.

 As I noted two decades ago, Nikon really just needs to abandon this serialization practice.
 The primary reason it’s done is to enable Nikon to identify gray market cameras and deny warranty and repairs on them.
 In essence, Nikon’s trying to act like as series of local companies in a global environment.